 - Representing an American technology company in an onging arbitration against a Hong Kong technology company, involving a demand for indemnification and the scope of patent licenses.

-- Representing a Hong Kong subcontractor as trial cousnel in an HKIAC construction arbitration against an Australian
+- Representing a Hong Kong subcontractor as trial counsel in an HKIAC construction arbitration against an Australian developer.

 - Representing an American medical device manufacturer as trial counsel in an SCC arbitration seated in Sweden, concerning allegations of trademark infringement.